StaffanMelin/dstudio/docs/dstudio-doc.md

 We will start with `example-00-test`.
 This basic project creates a synthesizer, loads it with a preset and starts a note.

 Open the `main.h` file.
 It contains just a single definition of the `DEBUG` constant.
-With this defined, DStudio will print some possibly helpful information as it is running (how much depends on the example).
+With this defined, DStudio will print some possibly helpful information as it is running.

 Now open the `main.cpp` file.
 It starts with a lot of imports: